dimakiss/Download-from-YouTube/README.md

 The script needs to filter out all the non-music youtube videos, Which takes time.\
 Especially if you watch a lot of youtube content. \
-Also, every music file will need to be downloaded which depends on you download speed.
+Also, every music file will need to be downloaded which depends on you download speed.\
+All the music downloaded to the folder named "donwloads_" created in the path you execute the script.

+Some times few files will not get downloaded due to `youtube-dl` server errors you can try running the script twice to ensure the download of all the files
 ## Example

 51 music files 700 MB took 1000 seconds (16 min)